woydziak/IGEL-Docs/README.md

 # IGEL-Docs

-IGEL-Docs is a repository hosting all kind of IGEL-Community related documentation.
+IGEL-Docs is a repository hosting IGEL-Community related documentation.
 This documentation is without any warranty or support by IGEL Technology.

 -----